Causal Bandits: Online Decision-Making in Endogenous Settings: BanditIV Algorithm

 \section{BanditIV Algorithm}

-In the presence of endogeneity, TSLS is one common approach to consistently estimate the coefficient of the main interest.
-We propose the following \textit{BanditIV} Algorithm (Algorithm \ref{algo: main-inefficient}) by extending the TSLS to the online settings.
+In this section, we propose the $\epsilon$-\textit{BanditIV} Algorithm (Algorithm \ref{algo: epsilon_banditiv}) by incorporating instrumental variables in online settings.
 The algorithm is based on existing linear bandit algorithms, especially the OFUL algorithm proposed by \cite{abbasi2011improved}.